This carne guisada recipe is the ultimate Latin beef stew with chunks of tender beef simmered low and slow with Puerto Rican flavors. Easy and hearty!

 Recipe Tips & Notes

 - The Beef.
-I mentioned that tougher cuts of beef are ideal for this recipe, but you can make it with leaner cuts to your preference.
+Tougher cuts of beef are ideal for this recipe, but you can make it with leaner cuts.
 You just won't need the longer simmering time.
-I highly recommend using a good stew beef, though, as the resulting flavor and texture is unrivaled.
+I recommend a good stew beef, though, as the resulting flavor and texture is unrivaled.

 - Simmering Time.
-You can easily simmer for longer if you'd like more tender beef, and in reality, you might need more time.
-Gauge the recipe based on the tenderness of the beef and the flavor, not the time alone.
+Simmer longer for more tender beef.
+Gauge the recipe based on the tenderness of the beef and the flavor, not time alone.

 - Recipe Variations.
 There are many ways to make a great carne guisada beef stew recipe.
 This is a Puerto Rican version with lots of those wonderful flavors, like adobo seasoning and sofrito.
-However, you can easily make a Mexican version, Cuban version, Caribbean or any Latin American version.
-Just use your favorite local seasonings and ingredients, like sweet raisins or peas.
+However, you can make a Mexican version, Cuban version, Caribbean or any Latin American version with your favorite local seasonings and ingredients, like sweet raisins or peas.

 - The Root Vegetables.
-You can also very easily toss in other root vegetables for this, like sweet potatoes, rutabaga, squash and more.
-It is an incredibly versatile recipe.
+Toss in other root vegetables, like sweet potatoes, rutabaga, squash and more.

 - The Heat Factor.
 This is not meant to be a typical "hot and spicy" dish, though it is HUGE on flavor.
-It traditionally calls for milder peppers, though you can very easily add in a few hotter peppers.
-I almost always toss a few jalapeno peppers into mine.
+It traditionally calls for milder peppers, though you can very easily add in hotter peppers.
+I almost always toss a few jalapeno peppers into mine for some extra kick.

 That's it, my friends.
 I hope you enjoy your wonderfully hearty carne guisada.
 It's really hard to wrong with a good beef stew, especially with all those alluring Latin American flavors.